EgonGalvani/Connection-Monitor/README.md

 # Connection-Monitor

-Connection Monitor is an android app thanks to a user can monitor all his device connection in real time.
+Connection Monitor is an android app to monitor all the device connections in real time.

 Database
 ---------
-This library requires IP2Proxy CSV DB5 database to check if an IP address is a proxy and  CSV database to create statistics charts.
+This library requires IP2Proxy CSV DB5 database to obtain information about the IP addresses to which the device is connected.
 The database(Ipv4) can be downloaded at:
 - [Free IP2Proxy Data](http://lite.ip2location.com/database/ip-country-region-city-latitude-longitude)